planship/planship-docs/docs/howtos/use-planship-with-stripe.md

 # Using Planship with Stripe

-In this guide, we'll walk through how to use Planship with [Stripe](https://stripe.com) using the [Planship app for Stripe].
+In this guide, we'll walk through how to use Planship with [Stripe](https://stripe.com) using the [Planship app for Stripe](https://marketplace.stripe.com/apps/planship).
 Let's get started.

 ## Why should I use Planship with Stripe?